KillzXGaming/Switch-Toolbox/README.md

 - BrawlBox team for brawl libaries used for brres parsing.
 - Sage of Mirrors for SuperBMDLib.
 - Ambrosia for BTI and TXE support.
+- Kuriimu for some IO and file parsing help

 ##  Resources
 - [Treeview Icons by icons8](https://icons8.com/)